Data collection: User privacy issues

-There are serious concerns about the integrity of individual user data collected by cloud computing, because this data is transferred across countries that have different standards of protection for individual user data.
+There are serious concerns about the integrity of individual user data collected through cloud computing, as this data is transferred across countries that have different standards for protecting individual user data.
 Information processing has advanced to the level where user data can now be used to predict what an individual is saying before they even speak.

 Quality control (QC)

 Since QC actions occur during or after the data collection, all the details can be carefully documented.
 There is a necessity for a clearly defined communication structure as a precondition for establishing monitoring systems.
 Uncertainty about the flow of information is not recommended, as a poorly organized communication structure leads to lax monitoring and can also limit the opportunities for detecting errors.
 Quality control is also responsible for the identification of actions necessary for correcting faulty data collection practices and also minimizing such future occurrences.
 A team is more likely to not realize the necessity to perform these actions if their procedures are written vaguely and are not based on feedback or education.

 Data collection problems that necessitate prompt action: